stefan-hoeck/idris2-uv/docs/src/Docs/UV/Intro.md

 notes about running a loop: First of all, the event loop is single-threaded, that is, our program code is executed in a single thread.
 As such, it is safe to make use of shared mutable state where this is needed.
-However, the event loop also asynchronous and non-blocking.
-This means, that IO actions we request from the event loop are not blocking the current thread, but are registered at the event loop and executed in the next cycle of the loop.
-Internally, libuv makes use of threads for asynchronous file access, but this has no effect on the surface program we write except making it fast and responsive.
+However, the event loop is also asynchronous and non-blocking.
+This means, that IO actions we request from the event loop are not blocking the current thread, but are registered at the event loop and executed in the next cycles of the loop.
+Internally, libuv makes use of threads for asynchronous file access, but this has no effect on the surface program we write except for making it fast and responsive.

 The example above can be somewhat simplified by using the default